mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 We are now going to setup the grid spacings along the connectors.
-Before we start we need to eliminate a breakpoint that is left over from the two connectors we join earlier at the trailing edge.
+Before we start we need to eliminate a breakpoint that is left over from the two connectors we joined earlier at the trailing edge.

 1. Click the ``Show Domains`` button on the right hand side view panel to hide the domains you just created from view for the moment.
 2. Click on the trailing edge connector at the tip (the one that you got from joining two connectors earlier)